 Bottom line: Leave your large household appliances (washer, dryer, dishwasher, fridge) back in the U.S. when you PCS to Germany.

-Smaller Electrical Items
+Using a Transformer for Smaller Electrical Items

 If you live in on-post or government-leased housing off-post in Germany, your home will likely be wired for 110 and 220 electricity.
 If that’s the case, you won’t need to replace any of your smaller home appliances.
 That beautiful Kitchen Aid mixer?
 Yep, it’ll be fine.
 Your blow dryer?
 Totally okay.
 Your Kuerig?
 Golden.